Button Menu

 Distribution Area Prerequisites Credits

-BUS 485
+BUSA 485

 Independent Capstone Project

-Outstanding students in business may complete an intensive independent project in their senior year.
+Outstanding students in business analytics may complete an intensive independent project in their senior year.
 The project culminates in a written thesis and a public presentation of their research.
-The thesis is directed by a Business faculty member.
-Thesis proposals must be approved by the program before a student can register for BUS 485.
+The thesis is directed by a Business Analytics faculty member.
+Thesis proposals must be approved by the program before a student can register for BUSA 485.
 Prerequisite: Permission of the program.
 May be taken for 1 semester (1 credit) or in two consecutive semesters (1/2 credit each semester).
 Not open for pass/fail credit.

 Distribution Area Prerequisites Credits